sahandhnj/oyster-ml-deployment/README.md

 Oyster is a tool to train, deploy as API and manage your ML models.
 Each ML model has its own isolated life-cycle which is fully customable.

+Oyster uses kubernetes to create a connected environment on local, remote and cloud servers.
+You can allocate the hardware resources for training and deploying AI in production.

+Using schedulers you can prioritize your AI projects and make the most use of all your resources.

+Oyster uses different configuration setup to optimize the use resources.
+It enables GPU/CPU training/distributed training and multi threaded API servers.

 ## Getting Started

 In order to start an oyster project move to a parent directory of your model and execute the oyster init command.